-If you intend to drop courses you should be aware that your financial aid award may be impacted.
+If you intend to drop courses, you should be aware that your financial aid award may be impacted.
 Also, dropped courses may adversely impact a student's future eligibility for federal aid.
-See "Satisfactory Academic Progress" standards outlined on our website.
+See "Satisfactory Academic Progress" standards above in "Who's Eligible for Federal Aid?"